 As tempting as it might be to make every day a resort day, you'll add lasting memories to your holiday by exploring more of what Fiji has to offer.
 There are adventures for all ages and levels of daring, from peaceful and fascinating to pure adrenalin fixes.
 You can trek over mountains, raft down rivers, zip line through forests, get close to local wildlife, snorkel or dive marine reserves.
 You can even see it all from above on a tandem skydive.

 Ride through pine forests to ocean views, visit remote villages and schools, connect with a sightseeing helicopter tour, visit local markets and go sea kayaking around a sand cay – these are just some of Fiji's best adventures.

 Water activities in Fiji

 Surrounded by sparkling ocean and blessed with rivers running from the highlands to the sea, Fiji is a perfect playground for adventure-loving water babies of all ages and levels of experience.

 To snorkel with reef sharks and giant manta rays, head to the Yasawa Islands.
-High-speed catamaran day trips and transfers depart from Denarau Marina.
+High-speed catamaran day trips and transfers depart from Port Denarau Marina.
 Reef sharks like warm shallow water, making this Fiji snorkelling adventure easy for people of all abilities.
-Manta rays visit the area from May to October and they're known for entertaining snorkellers with aquatic manoeuvres and close passes.
+Manta rays visit the area from May to October and they're known for entertaining snorkellers with their aquatic manoeuvres and close passes.

-To see bigger sharks in deeper water, head to Beqa Lagoon, part of a shark marine reserve and conservation project that offers world-famous dive trips from Pacific Harbour and Kadavu.
+To see bigger sharks in deeper water, head to Beqa Lagoon, part of a shark marine reserve and conservation project that offers world-famous dive trips from Pacific Harbour and Beqa.
 If you're not a trained scuba diver, the warm waters of Fiji are the ideal place to get your dive qualifications and unlock the wonders of the underwater world.

 Fiji's surf breaks offer exciting waves for all levels of experience.
 Most surfers head to the Mamanuca Islands for legendary breaks like 'Swimming Pools' for beginners, 'Desperations' and 'Namotu Left' for intermediates or 'Restaurants' and 'Cloud Break' for advanced surfers.
 On the main island of Viti Levu, you can find great beginner waves at Natadola Beach on the Coral Coast.